8 Project Management Trends in 2025 – Where Are We Headed?

 Our tip: Find out about suitable cloud-based tools for your (multi-)project management, e.g., in webinars or on YouTube.
 Often, getting started is much cheaper than imagined, even for very powerful products.
 And familiarize yourself with e.g. the Microsoft Power Apps instead of Excel and Word.
 There are modern and powerful solutions that can also be expanded quickly with SAP integration or data exchange with Jira, DevOps, CRM or any other system.

-Trend 3: Communication Is Increasingly Integrated into Project Plans
+Trend 4: Communication Is Increasingly Integrated into Project Plans

 Communication is increasingly becoming an integral part of project plans.
 This can improve project planning.
 For instance, if the chat for a task in the project plan can be directly accessed from the task, all information is instantly available.
 It can be evaluated as Lessons Learned for future projects.
 Thus, knowledge does not “get lost”.

 Another important issue is to make the knowledge existing in the company available to as many people as possible in a sustainable way (“if company X knew what company X knows”).
 If this works better, the knowledge will also have a positive impact on future project results.
+This will be another important field for the application of AI in the future.

-This also includes the topic of sharing knowledge.
+This also includes the sharing of knowledge.

 Knowledge Sharing Continues on the Rise

-You will be a familiar with this problem: gurus as a single source keeping their important knowledge to themselves create bottlenecks in resource planning.
+You will be familiar with this problem: gurus as a single source keeping their important knowledge to themselves create bottlenecks in resource planning.

 If you have too few suitable staff members with similar knowledge whom you can deploy at the same time, this will lead to resource conflicts.
 The closer the skills of the available staff members are to each other, the easier it will be to assign them.
 This will automatically reduce conflicts.